List of tallest buildings in Delhi-NCR

 Cyber Green Hub Building in Gurugram.

 This list enumerates high-rise buildings and skyscrapers in the city of Delhi, the capital and the largest metropolis of India, along with its adjoining NCR areas.
 Currently there are around 29 skyscrapers and more than 5,200 high-rise buildings in the Delhi NCR area with thousands more under construction.
-Supernova Spira in Noida, which topped out in 2022, is currently the tallest building in Delhi NCR with a height of 300 m consisting of 80 floors.
+Cyberthum Towers A and B are currently the tallest buildings in Delhi NCR with a height of 213.7 m and consisting of 50 floors.

+Supernova Spira, which was initially proposed to rise up to 300 m with 80 floors, is currently on hold.
+Although its revised architectural plans indicate an elevation of 68 floors, the construction work remains on hold as of November 2025.

 Tallest buildings

 This list ranks buildings in Delhi NCR that stand at least 125 m, based on standard height measurement or are at least 30 floors tall, as of June 2025.
 This includes spires and architectural details but does not include antenna masts.
 Only completed buildings and under-construction and on-hold buildings that have been topped out are included.